optozorax/unasanu/content/en/index.md

 So even if in our laws of physics, or in the way our consciousness operates, we were to find a phenomenon capable of solving the halting problem, it could still exist as a computer program.

 In this scenario, much like with the argument of irrational numbers, to avoid ending up in a universe with ordinary computations, it would be desirable that the consciousness of an observer in such a universe would utilize incomputability – a vital necessity for the operation of that consciousness.
-That means that the incomputability in the laws of physics should come under the jurisdiction of anthropic filtering.
+That means that the incomputability in the laws of physics should come under the jurisdiction of anthropic filtration.
 As far as we know at this point, neither the physical phenomena of our universe, nor human consciousness require the solution to the halting problem for their existence.

-If there are other forms of incomputability out there, please do let us know.
+If there are other forms of incomputability out there, please do let me know.

 ## Regardless if the human consciousness can be simulated